malcolm-cephas/Expense_track/README.md

 A desktop expense-management application built using Java, JavaFX, SQLite, and JFreeChart.
 The app allows users to add/edit/delete expenses, categorize them, view monthly analytics, and generate charts.

+How to run:
+Navigate into expense-tracker folder double click and execute the run.bat file, a command prompt window and the expense tracker app will appear

 Features